 Number 17 is the most commonly played number on roulette world wide.
 It has probably something to do with the central position on the table, but might also be influenced by the fact, that this is the number James Bond plays.

 The longest consecutive run of the same color on a roulette table is 36 times.
 This happened in a casino in Bristol, UK.

 Make the right bet

-Now you know about all the betting options on the roulette, and you may be ready to test you luck at the table.
-You can either place your bets a random between the options described, but you can also follow a specific roulette strategy, which will give you a pattern to bet from.
+Now you know about all the betting options on roulette, and you may be ready to test your luck at the table.
+You can either place your bets random between the options described, but you can also follow a specific roulette strategy, which will give you a pattern to bet from.
 Some of the popular strategies are Martingale or Fibonacci.
-These are both what would be called even odds strategies, since they both work from a principle of covering around half of the number of the wheel for each spin.
+These are both what would be called even odds strategies since they both work from a principle of covering around half of the number of the wheel for each spin.
 For more information, check our Roulette Strategy.

-When entering a table, you should also make you self aware of the table limits.
+When entering a table, you should also make yourself aware of the table limits.
 Limits are both for minimum and maximum stake, and will typically be different based on which type of bet you are making.
-In general limits are higher on outside bet than inside bets.
+In general, limits are higher on outside bet than inside bets.
 Since announced bets are variations of inside bets, then the limits from inside bets will apply here.

 Online Live Roulette

 Since 2007 online casinos started offering live roulette for their customers.
 The live roulette is basically a video feed from some studio, where a physical casino is set up.
 The wheel is then linked up to the software, from which the gambler placed his bets.